LaboratorioBioinformatica/vHULK/README.md

 ### Quick start

-Inside the directory where v.HULK was extracted (or cloned), you will need to download and set the models.
+Inside the directory where vHULK was extracted (or cloned), you will need to download and set the models.
 This is required only once and it is simple.
 Just run:
 ```
-python3 download_and_set_models.py
+python download_and_set_models.py
 ```
 All set!
-Now, to run v.HULK type:
+Now, to run vHULK type:
 ```
-python3 vHULK_v0.1.py -i input_directory -t num_threads
+python vHULK_v0.1.py -i input_directory -t num_threads
 ```

 Change 'input_directory' to the folder where bins or genomes are stored in fasta format and 'num_threads' to the number of CPU cores to be used.
 Several threads should be used to speed up prokka and hmm searches.
 Results will be stored in the 'Results' folder inside the input directory.
-Obs: You need to execute the scripts from the directory where v.HULK was extracted, i.e., v.HULK's root folder.
+Obs: You need to execute the scripts from the directory where vHULK was extracted, i.e., v.HULK's root folder.

 ### Running the example datasets